 #1: Starting Problems

-Too much tension in the saw brought about by fuel build-up is often the culprit to starting problems in your machine.
-It’s still advisable to pull a couple of times before proceeding with other troubleshooting procedures.
+Excessive tension in the saw caused by fuel build-up is often the culprit behind starting problems in your machine.
+However, it’s still advisable to pull the cord a couple of times before proceeding with other troubleshooting procedures.

 #2: Cold Weather